-Imade the Story Intensive for writers like me: serious about craft, but not interested in accreditation.
+Imade the Story Intensive for writers who are serious about craft, but not interested in accreditation.
 Smart, creative people who love to read widely, want to write and publish exciting new work, but who don’t exactly fit in the academic world.

 Writers who are usually non-joiners, but still find themselves searching for a community that feels right.